ProofSnap smart contracts and digital evidence illustration

 Key Characteristics

-• Deterministic: Same inputs always produce same outputs
+• Deterministic: The same inputs always produce the same outputs

 • Immutable: Cannot be changed once deployed